Scroll to top

 Foreign Operators

 EU operators have some cross-border access under Swiss-EU bilateral agreements.
-Armed security requires Swiss licensing.
+Armed security requires Swiss cantonal licensing.
+All operators must hold current Zurich cantonal authorisation.

 Local Intel